ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Both MBC and earlier Atlas records rank Acadian Hairstreak as Uncommon (Table 5).
 The Atlas found it in 30 out of 723 blocs searched.

 Acadian Hairstreak may be declining in Massachusetts, or at least is subject to great population fluctuations at its few known locations.
-Chart 18 shows an overall decline between 1992 and 2009, but this result depends greatly on the high index reading for 1992, which mainly reflects high counts at the two best-known colonies: Bristol County (mainly New Bedford area) (41) and Pittsfield (26).
+Chart 18 shows an overall decline between 1992 and 2009.
+This result depends greatly on the high index reading for 1992, which mainly reflects high counts at the two best-known colonies: New Bedford area (41) and Pittsfield (26).
 Then in succeeding years numbers at both colonies dropped, but showed a resurgence in 2004 and 2005.

-However, a separate analysis of the same 1992-2010 MBC data, using list-length rather than number of trips as a proxy for effort, and does not rely on counts of individual butterflies, did find a statistically significant 82.5% decline over these years.
+A separate analysis of the same 1992-2010 MBC data, which used list-length rather than number of trips as a proxy for effort, and did not rely on counts of individual butterflies, found a statistically significant 82.5% decline over these years.
 In that study, Acadian Hairstreak had the second largest decline among all Massachusetts species in detection probability.
 It, Aphrodite Fritillary and Atlantis Fritillary are the three species with the greatest declines.
 All are northern-based species (Breed et al., 2012).

 Chart 18: MBC Sightings per Total Trip Reports 1992-2009